ThirteenAG/PCSX2PluginInjector/readme.md

+# PCSX2 Fork Plugin Injector

-## Experimental project
+## Using

-### Quick how-to

- - Download [custom build of PCSX264](https://github.com/ASI-Factory/PCSX2-Fork-With-Plugins/releases/tag/latest), that is capable of loading **scripts/PCSX2PluginInjector.asi** from this project (**Windows only**).
+ - Download [custom build of PCSX264](https://github.com/ASI-Factory/PCSX2-Fork-With-Plugins/releases/tag/latest), this project is already included in it. (**Windows only**).

+ - Copy **.elf** plugins to **PLUGINS** directory, e.g. **GTAVCS.PCSX2.WidescreenFix.elf**.

+## Limitations

+ - Save states between regular PCSX2 version and the fork will not be compatible.

+ - Do not open issues in PCSX2 repository when using the fork.
+Reproduce them in regular PCSX2 build first.

+## Plugin development how-to

- - Compile the project, copy contents of **data** folder to PCSX264 root dir, where **pcsx2x64.exe** is located.
+ - Compile **PCSX2PluginInjector** solution, copy contents of **data** folder to PCSX264 root dir, where **pcsx2x64.exe** is located, or use [PCSX2PluginInjectorDemo.zip](https://github.com/ThirteenAG/PCSX2PluginInjector/releases/download/latest/PCSX2PluginInjectorDemo.zip) with all necessary files.

  - Directory tree:

 ```
 │   pcsx2x64.exe
-│
-├───scripts
 │   PCSX2PluginInjector.asi
 │   PCSX2PluginInjector.log
 │
 └───PLUGINS
-        │   PCSX2PluginInvoker.elf
+    │   PCSX2PluginInvoker.elf (optional)
     │
     ├───GTAVCS
     │       PCSX2PluginDemo.elf
     │       PCSX2PluginDemo.ini
     │
     ├───SCDA
     │       PCSX2PluginDemo2.elf
     │
     └───MKD
             PCSX2PluginDemo3.elf
 ```

- - Plugins should be placed inside **PLUGINS** directory in a **sub directory** with any name.
+ - Plugins should be placed inside **PLUGINS** directory, using subfolders is optional.

- - Plugins must have base address that don't conflict with other plugins (including **PCSX2PluginInvoker.elf**, which is at **0x2000000**).
+ - Plugins must have base address that doesn't conflict with other plugins (including **PCSX2PluginInvoker.elf**, which is at **0x2000000**).

  - To find out minimum base address for new plugin, check the log file.
 Normally anything higher than **0x2001000** should work.